Teen Vaccine Postcard Questions

 Why did I get this postcard?

 In fall 2013, the Minnesota Department of Health Immunization Program received a grant to work in collaboration with the CDC to increase HPV vaccination coverage among adolescents.
-As a part of these grant activities, the Immunization Program mailed postcards to families of 11- and 12-year-olds in the state.
-The postcards inform families that the HPV vaccine, as well as Tdap and meningococcal vaccines, are recommended during the preteen years and encourage them to seek vaccination.
-The postcard also conveys updated immunization requirements going into effect September 1, 2014.
-These new requirements will mandate that students receive Tdap and meningococcal vaccines before entering seventh grade, unless they have an exemption.
+As part of these grant activities, the Immunization Program mailed postcards to families across the state with children who were 11 to 12 years old in 2014.
+A second round of postcards was sent to families with children turning 11 years old after January 1, 2015 who had not yet initiated the HPV vaccine series.
+The postcards inform families that HPV, Tdap, meningococcal, and flu vaccines are recommended during the preteen years and encourage them to seek vaccination.
+The postcards also highlight Minnesota school immunization requirements: while all these vaccines are recommended for adolescents, Tdap and meningococcal vaccines are required before entering seventh grade, unless an exemption applies.

 How did you get my address?